Reduced Density Matrix Functional Theory at Finite Temperature: Theoretical Foundations: Finite-temperature reduced density matrix functional theory

-where $\hat H$ is the Hamiltonian of the system.
-The two Lagrangian multipliers $\mu$ (the chemical potential) and $1/\beta$ (the temperature) describe the coupling to the particle and heat baths.
-The thermal equilibrium of a grand canonical ensemble is then defined as that SDO for which the grand potential $\Omega[\hat D]$ is minimal.
-This definition of the equilibrium of a grand canonical ensemble leads to the finite-temperature Rayleigh-Ritz variational principle (the Gibbs principle) \cite{Mermin.1963}
+The thermal equilibrium (eq) of a grand canonical ensemble is then defined as that SDO for which the grand potential $\Omega[\hat D]$ is minimal.
+This definition leads to the finite-temperature Rayleigh-Ritz variational principle\cite{M63} which states that

 with